Hong Kong party asks anti-graft agency to probe Leung over $6.4 million payment

-HONG KONG Hong Kong's Democratic Party said on Thursday it has asked the anti-corruption agency to investigate the city's leader over a $6.4 million payment he got from an Australian engineering company while he was in office.
+HONG KONG Hong Kong's Democratic Party said on Thursday it has asked the anti-corruption agency to investigate the city's leader over a $6.4 million (3.95 million pounds) payment he got from an Australian engineering company while he was in office.

 Both Leung's office and UGL have denied any wrongdoing.